 Ways to prepare your older child for the new baby.

-- Tell your child about his or her "babyhood" -- how he or she was born and fed, how you rocked him/her and shared many hugs and kisses.
+- Tell your child about their "babyhood" -- how they were born and fed, how you rocked them and shared many hugs and kisses.

-- Show your child photos when he/she was being fed, held, and bathed as a baby.
+- Show your child photos when they were being fed, held, and bathed as a baby.

 - Let your child go with you to your prenatal visits (if that is acceptable to your practitioner).
 Have your child listen to the fetal heartbeat and feel the baby kick within your stomach.

-- Give your child a new doll so he or she can practice caring for a "baby" too.
+- Give your child a new doll so they can practice caring for a "baby" too.

 - Make arrangements for your child's care while you are in the hospital.
 Discuss these arrangements with your child well before the baby's due date.